Nursing Home Lawyer Baltimore, MD

 Understaffing is one of the most common, yet indirect, causes of nursing home abuse.
 Across the U.S., including Maryland, many staff of nursing homes are underpaid and overworked.
 Due to this problem, it is more likely for these caregivers to engage in practices that could be considered abusive or neglectful.

-If your loved one has been mistreated while living in a nursing home, and you believe it has something to do with the facility lacking staff, please call a Baltimore, MD nursing home lawyer.
+If your loved one has been mistreated while living in a nursing home, and you believe it has something to do with the facility lacking staff, please call our law firm.

 Why Nursing Homes Can Be Understaffed